-It is the responsibility of the Remuneration Committee to ensure that the Remuneration Policy is put to a nonbinding advisory vote at the Annual General Meeting of shareholders once every year.
+It is the responsibility of the Remuneration Committee to ensure that the Remuneration Policy and its implementation are put to a non-binding advisory vote at the Annual General Meeting of shareholders once every year.

-The attendance of meetings and composition of the Committee is set out in the Corporate Governance Report on page 17 and 22 respectively.
+The attendance of meetings and composition of the Committee is set out in the Corporate Governance Report on page 13 and 15 respectively.
 A member of the Committee attends the Annual General Meeting and is available to address any queries, if necessary, from shareholders.